Rehabilitation and Prevention of Child Sexual Abuse Project

 - Provide emergency support

 - Residential Homes/Foster homes:

 - Selection and fostering seriously affected children in homes

 - Training on prevention of sexual abuse

 - A total of 360 sexually abused children (334 female and 30 male) have been provided with different psychosocial services of the project.
 Among these services, 364 children got counseling and medical services, 355 children got educational materials support.
 The family members of these children were also supported to engage in income generating activities.
 69 families were provided with one time grant and entrepreneurship training to start with their own business.
 34 school drops out youths from the families of the children are also supported to enroll in different marketable vocational skill trainings.

 - Foster home service, where children are provided with shelter, food, clothing, medical treatment and educational support, arranged by the project.
 A total of 74 children have been getting this service.
 Of these children, 47 are female and 27 are male.

 Status of Project: Ongoing

-For more information on the current status of the project in terms of different indicators such as number of children supported by donors, medical treatment and nutrition support provided, counseling support, provided school and home visits made, educational and entertainment programs conducted, training, workshops and meeting conducted, residential and foster homes provided, including lessons learned and problems encountered during the execution of the project is available in the 2011 Annual Report of IFSO.
+For more information on the current status of the project in terms of different indicators such as number of children supported by donors, medical treatment and nutrition support provided, counseling support, provided school and home visits made, educational and entertainment programs conducted, trainings, workshops and meeting conducted, residential and foster homes provided, including lessons learned and problems encountered during the execution of the project is available in the 2011 Annual Report of IFSO.